Ingredients

 Tolerability: very good

-Hydrogenated Phosphatidylcholine is a natural skin-identical emulsifier suitable for forming a derma membrane structure .
-It occurs naturally in our bodies and is a component of every human cell membrane.
-Hydrogenated phosphatidylcholine can be obtained plant-based from soy or sunflower.
+Hydrogenated Phosphatidylcholine is a natural skin-identical emulsifier that is suitable for the formation of a derma membrane structure .
+It occurs naturally in our body and is a component of every human cell membrane.
+Hydrogenated Phosphatidylcholine can be obtained from plants such as soy or sunflower.

-Hydrogenated phosphatidylcholine contains phospholipids , a subtype of fats (lipids), which make up around 75% of the main component of all cell membranes.
-Phospholipids have one water-loving head and two water-hostile tails.
-This sophisticated structure gives the molecule an emulsifying property, meaning it allows fat to combine with water.
+Hydrogenated Phosphatidylcholine contains phospholipids , a subtype of fats (lipids) that make up about 75% of all cell membranes.
+Phospholipids have a water-loving head and two water-hating tails.
+This ingenious structure gives the molecule an emulsifying property, meaning it allows fat to combine with water.

-If you want your skin to stay healthy and strong, you should always apply skin-derived emulsifiers (found in a cream or serum).
-The skin's own emulsifiers also include Glyceryl Stearate and Glyceryl Stearate Citrate .
-These two also occur in the skin itself.
-In contrast to emulsifiers that are foreign to the skin, which lie like a layer on the skin and can wash out fats, the skin's own emulsifiers naturally weave themselves into the skin's structure.
+If you want your skin to stay healthy and strong, you should always apply your skin's own emulsifiers (found in a cream or serum).
+Your skin's own emulsifiers also include Glyceryl Stearate and Glyceryl Stearate Citrate .
+These two are also found in your skin.
+Unlike foreign emulsifiers, which lay like a layer on the skin and can wash out fats, your skin's own emulsifiers weave themselves naturally into the skin's structure.

-The skin has a lamellar structure, also called derma membrane structure.
+The skin has a lamellar structure, also known as a derma membrane structure.
 The skin's own emulsifiers can integrate seamlessly into this structure.
 For this reason, creams with hydrogenated phosphatidylcholine are also called DMS creams .
-Thanks to a biomembrane, Hydrogenated Phosphatidylcholine is able to bind all fats and active ingredients and transport them better into the skin.
-Through this mechanism, the skin barrier is built up even stronger.
+Thanks to a biomembrane, hydrogenated phosphatidylcholine is able to bind all fats and active ingredients and transport them better into the skin.
+This mechanism makes the skin barrier much stronger.

 What is the difference between Hydrogenated Lecithin, Lecithin and Hydrogenated Phosphatidylcholine